L-A-F-987/BruGenie/README.md

 cmake .
 make
 ```
-This will generate the following executables:
+This will create executables stored in the following folders for testing of each sensor:

+- /src/VL53L4CD  (TOF Sensor)
+- /src/DS18B20_TempSensor (Temperature Sensor)

 ### Running Software Tests